hiennd/py-data-structures-algorithms/README.md

 # py-practise
-A series of classic computer science problem.
+A series of classic computer science problems.